PyHQ/android-challenge/README.md

 # Android Challenge

-The goal of this challenge is to create single-view game.
+The goal of this challenge is to create a game that tests a software engineer's skill in spotting programming errors.

 ## Game Instructions:
 - The game presents multi-line code snippets to the user.
 The code sometimes contains an error.